splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-prereqs.rst

 Tag and property sync is always enabled for the services configured in the integration.
 For some services, Splunk Observability Cloud uses either service-specific API calls or generic APIs: Resource Groups Tagging API or Cloud Control API.

-Note that the ``tag:GetResources`` permission is sufficient to use the Resource Groups Tagging API.
-However in case of the Cloud Control API on top of the ``cloudformation:ListResources`` and ``cloudformation:GetResource`` permissions you need to also provide service specific permissions: for example ``kafka:DescribeClusterV2`` and ``kafka:ListClustersV2`` for AWS/Kafka.
+Note that the ``tag:GetResources`` permission is sufficient to use Resource Groups Tagging API.
+However, in the case of Cloud Control API, on top of the ``cloudformation:ListResources`` and ``cloudformation:GetResource`` permissions you need to also provide service specific permissions: for example ``kafka:DescribeClusterV2`` and ``kafka:ListClustersV2`` for AWS/Kafka.

 .. _aws-iam-policy-cw: